 Surveys Make Sure That The Project Doesn’t Harm Protected Areas

 One of the main reasons for surveying land is to make sure that the project doesn’t harm any protected areas.
 For example, if your construction site is near a nature reserve, you need to make sure that you’re not damaging any wildlife or plant life.
 The folks over at Axiom Geomatics note that construction surveys can help identify these protected areas so that you can avoid them entirely or take steps to protect them from damage.
 Noise pollution from construction sites can be a real issue as well.

 Surveying Land Ensures Safety

 Another big reason for surveying land is safety.
 Construction sites can be dangerous places, and without proper surveying, it’s easy to miss hazards like trenches, construction equipment, and open flames.
 Surveys can help identify these dangers so that workers can take steps to avoid them.
-That’s why it’s so important to have accurate surveys before you start construction.
+That’s why it’s so important to conduct comprehensive surveys, which may include an aerial survey, before you start construction.
 Surveys can help identify potential hazards on the site so that you can take steps to protect workers and pedestrians.

 For example, if your survey reveals that there’s a gas line running through the site, you’ll need to take special precautions to make sure it’s safe to work around.
 Post-construction surveys are especially important for identifying any potential safety hazards that may have arisen during the course of the project.